 - 1 This period consists of three years of supervised and accredited training in Immunology and Allergy.
-The three-year training programme comprises two years of core training in Immunology and Allergy as described below (with a minimum of 12 months of core training to be undertaken in training units that have been formally accredited by the College) plus one year of training in any of the following: - 1.1 The same specialty which may be accredited for a maximum of 12 months, AND/OR - 1.2 A broad-based specialty, defined as Advanced Internal Medicine (AIM), which may be accredited for a maximum of 12 months, AND/OR - 1.3 Overseas training in Immunology and Allergy may be accredited for a maximum of twelve months, with prior approval by the specialty board - To ensure the acquisition of a broad-based physician training for all Higher Physician Trainees undergoing Immunology and Allergy training, the College requires that all registered Higher Physician Trainees undergo dual training in a broad-based specialty, defined as Advanced Internal Medicine (AIM), together with training in Immunology and Allergy.
-Fellows who have been trained in Immunology and Allergy without a broad-based specialty will not be accepted as Trainer in any specialty in the future. - 3 The structures of dual training programmes approved by the College include the following and Trainees must clearly indicate the programme chosen when applying to be registered as Higher Physician Trainee of the College:

-- 3.1 Concurrent training: A minimum of four years of supervised training is required.
+The three-year training programme comprises two years of core training in Immunology and Allergy as described below (with a minimum of 12 months of core training to be undertaken in training units that have been formally accredited by the College) plus one year of training in any of the following: - 1.1 The same specialty which may be accredited for a maximum of 12 months, AND/OR - 1.2 A broad-based specialty, defined as Advanced Internal Medicine (AIM), which may be accredited for a maximum of 12 months, AND/OR - 1.3 Overseas training in Immunology and Allergy may be accredited for a maximum of twelve months, with prior approval by the specialty board - 2 To ensure the acquisition of a broad-based physician training for all Higher Physician Trainees undergoing Immunology and Allergy training, the College requires that all registered Higher Physician Trainees undergo dual training in a broad-based specialty, defined as Advanced Internal Medicine (AIM), together with training in Immunology and Allergy.
+Fellows who have been trained in Immunology and Allergy without a broad-based specialty will not be accepted as Trainer in any specialty in the future. - 3 The structures of dual training programmes approved by the College include the following and Trainees must clearly indicate the programme chosen when applying to be registered as Higher Physician Trainee of the College: - 3.1 Concurrent training: A minimum of four years of supervised training is required.
 The training programme comprises 24 months (cumulative) of core training in AIM and 24 months (cumulative) of core training in Immunology and Allergy. - 3.2 Sequential training: A minimum of five years of supervised training is required in Immunology and Allergy.
-The training programme comprises 36 months training in either Immunology and Allergy or AIM followed by 24 months of core training in remaining specialty. - 4 The trainee should rotate through a minimum of two units/institutions to ensure optimal exposure to the practice of Immunology and Allergy. - The trainee should acquire clinical experience and become competent in the major areas of immunological practice as listed in Section III) A. A minimum of 6 months of supervised training in each of Allergy & Hypersensitivity and Primary & Secondary immunodeficiency is required.
-Supervised training in Autoimmune & immune-complex diseases and Transplantation each of minimum 3 months and maximum 6 months duration is required. - 6 Laboratory experience constitutes an integral part of the training programme.
+The training programme comprises 36 months of training in either Immunology and Allergy or AIM followed by 24 months of core training in the remaining specialty. - 4 The trainee should be directly involved in the clinical management to acquire clinical experience and competence in the major areas of immunological practice as listed in Section (III) A. A minimum of 6 months of supervised training in each of Allergy & Hypersensitivity and Inborn & Acquired Errors of Immunity is required.
+Supervised training in Autoimmune & Autoinflammatory Diseases of minimum 3 months and maximum 6 months duration is required.

+- 5 Laboratory experience constitutes an integral part of the training programme.
 In addition, full-time training in laboratory immunology for 3 months is required during the 24-month training.
-Refer to Section III) C for core laboratory components. - 7 Fellows in related subspecialty may choose to be exempted from training in relevant areas in III) A.
+Refer to Section (III) A for core laboratory components. - 6 Fellows in related subspecialty may choose to be exempted from training in relevant areas in (III) A.